python/mypy/mypyc/doc/introduction.rst

 debugging.

-**Easy path to static typing.** Mypyc lets Python developers easily try out modern static typing, without having to learn new syntax, libraries and tools.
+**Easy path to static typing.** Mypyc lets Python developers easily dip their toes into modern static typing, without having to learn all new syntax, libraries and idioms.

 Use cases for mypyc
 -------------------